Tubbie/let-me-breath/README.md

 * Support for different Online Drive providers (Ex: GoogleDrive, OneDrive etc.)
 * Documentation with Windows and MAC OS.

+## Disclaimer
+Please check your local laws before recording in public areas.
+The author or contributors are not responsible for any unethical, illegal use or usage with intent of malice.

 ## License
 [MIT](https://choosealicense.com/licenses/gpl-3.0/)